 - Stir the cubed pecorino in with the fava beans and evenly distribute in the prepared chilled tart pan.

-- Into a bowl, crack the eggs and add the grated pecorino.
+- Into a bowl, crack the eggs and add the grated pecorino and whipping cream.
 Add a pinch of salt and pepper.
 Whisk until combined.

 - Pour over the prepared tart until the egg mixture comes to about 1/8-inch from the top of the crust.